 If you’re not a guest of the villa, you cannot visit the interior.
 However, you can book a visit and enjoy a walk into the 50 acres of park and gardens that surround the villa (contact Promo Bellagio for more information).

-One of the best things to do in Bellagio is definitely a stroll around the Villa Melzi gardens.
-The villa was built between 1808 and 1810 on commission of Francesco Melzi d’Eril, duke of Lodi, and its gardens were designed by Luigi Canonica and Luigi Villoresi.
+A stroll around the Villa Melzi gardens is definitely one of the best things to do when you are in Bellagio.
+The villa, open from March to October, was built between 1808 and 1810 on commission of Francesco Melzi d’Eril, duke of Lodi, and its gardens were designed by Luigi Canonica and Luigi Villoresi.

 The park is home to a large number of exotic trees, camellias, rhododendrons and azaleas, among others.
 Here, visitors can choose between different routes, since these gardens gather many elements of artistic, cultural, and historical interests.
 Entry price is €6.50.

-Take Via Eugenio Vitali and, after a short walk, you will get to Punta Spartivento: you’ll find yourself in the middle of the three branches of the lake, where locals’ boats are moored and where you have the chance take some amazing pictures.
+Take Via Eugenio Vitali and, after a short walk, you will get to Punta Spartivento: you’ll find yourself in the middle of the three branches of the lake, where locals’ boats are moored and where you have the chance to relax and take some amazing pictures.

-One of the most beautiful parts of Bellagio is Pescallo, an old fishing village located southeast of the promontory.
-A stepped pathway, starting from the Bellagio town hall, will take you there in about 10 minutes.
+Another great place to relax is Pescallo, an old fishing village located southeast of the promontory.
+A stepped pathway, which starts from the town hall of Bellagio, will take you there in about 10 minutes.
 Pescallo is a very popular destination for sports, so don’t miss the chance to do some kayaking or water skiing.

 If you are in Bellagio and want to relax on a beach, you can choose between the public stony beach of San Giovanni or the Lido di Bellagio, which is equipped with bar, wifi and gazebos.